What does Nordic walking do for you?

 2. Helps with weight loss

 Nordic walking is energy thirsty.
-In our research project carried out last year walkers burnt up to 45% more calories Nordic walking than ordinary walking.
-Other research records similar gains.
+Research records similar gains.
 This is because Nordic walking brings many more muscles into play than ordinary walking – your chest, arms, shoulders, abs and other core muscles are all involved as well as your legs.
 Plus the poles propel you forwards helping you walk faster, raising your heart rate and expending energy.

 3. Tones your muscles and helps keep your bones strong

 Muscles need to be worked to stay in good shape and Nordic walking works over 90% of them.
 Public Health England specifically recommends Nordic walking as a muscle and bone strengthening and balance activity.
 It tones your legs, sculpts your arms, cinches your waist and tightens your core.
 Its weight bearing nature and the added resistance provided by the poles also helps improve bone health and strength.

 4. Protects your hip and knee joints

 Those of our walkers with sore hips or knees frequently tell us how good Nordic walking is for easing the stress on their lower body.
 Research supports this.
 In one trial comparing the forces on joints when Nordic walking vs ordinary walking on the flat, there was an overall reduction in the shear and compression forces on the hip and knee joints and an astonishing 28% reduction on the shear force at the knee.
 It was not just hips and knees, the lumber spine and ankles also benefited.
 Improved posture through Nordic walking, as well as taking some of the load off the lower body through the poles, clearly has huge benefits for your joints.

 5. Strengthens your heart and lungs and benefits those with asthma